RiddaAli/GEOG5995M-Assignment2/README.md

     - BRFSS_cleaned.csv: includes cleaned dataset (without missing and meaningless values such as "Don't know").
                          Futhermore, replacing Feature values with their actual meaning.

-    Plots folder: containing all the plots as images in "png" format.
+    Plots folder: containing all the plots as images in "png" format, which will be generated after calling the plots functions inside the "DataAnalysis.py" file (currently includes plots generated from the previous call to the plots functions).

     Python_assignment2_UML.png: UML diagram to show the whole process.